atzuur/containers/README.md

 - [ ] Set

 ## Usage
-run `make` to compile the library and run tests.
+Run `make` to compile the library and run tests.